 that is, some element of $M_{(v)}$ induces the permutation $r$ on $X$.
 Since $r \in \alpha(N)$ is arbitrary, we conclude that $\alpha(M) = \alpha(N)$, and so $\deg(\Gamma/N) = \deg(\Gamma/M)$. \end{proof}

-The conclusion of claim $(1)$ in Lemma~\ref{lem:degree:finiteness} implies that the factor $N/M$ is ``discrete" from the point of view of the Cayley-Abels graph. \begin{lem} Let $G$ be a compactly generated \tdlc group with $N$ a closed normal subgroup of $G$.
-If there is a Cayley-Abels graph $\Gamma$ for $G$ such that $\deg(\Gamma/N) = \deg(\Gamma)$, then there exists a compact normal subgroup $L$ of $G$ acting trivially on $\Gamma$ such that $L$ is an open subgroup of $N$. \end{lem} \begin{proof} In view of Proposition~\ref{prop:degree_of_quotient}, $N$ acts freely modulo kernel on $\Gamma$.
+The conclusion of claim $(1)$ in Lemma~\ref{lem:degree:finiteness} implies that the factor $N/M$ is ``discrete" from the point of view of the Cayley--Abels graph.

+\begin{lem} Let $G$ be a compactly generated \tdlc group with $N$ a closed normal subgroup of $G$.
+If there is a Cayley--Abels graph $\Gamma$ for $G$ such that $\deg(\Gamma/N) = \deg(\Gamma)$, then there exists a compact normal subgroup $L$ of $G$ acting trivially on $\Gamma$ such that $L$ is an open subgroup of $N$. \end{lem} \begin{proof} In view of Proposition~\ref{prop:degree_of_quotient}, $N$ acts freely modulo kernel on $\Gamma$.
 For $U$ the pointwise stabilizer of the star $o^{-1}(v)$ for some vertex $v$, the subgroup $U$ is a compact open subgroup of $G$, and its core $K$ is the kernel of the action of $G$ on $\Gamma$.
 Since $N$ acts freely modulo kernel, we deduce that $N \cap U \leq K$.
 The group $L:=K\cap N$ now satisfies the lemma. \end{proof}

-Combining our results on Cayley-Abels graphs with the Gleason--Yamabe Theorem, we obtain a result that applies to compactly generated locally compact groups without dependence on a choice of Cayley-Abels graph.
+Combining our results on Cayley--Abels graphs with the Gleason--Yamabe Theorem, we obtain a result that applies to compactly generated locally compact groups without dependence on a choice of Cayley--Abels graph.

 \begin{thm} Let $G$ be a compactly generated locally compact group. \begin{enumerate}[(1)] \item If $\mc{F}$ is a filtering family of closed normal subgroups of $G$, then there exists $N \in \mc{F}$ and a closed normal subgroup $K$ of $G$ such that $\bigcap \mc{F} \le K \le N$, $K/\bigcap \mc{F}$ is compact, and $N/K$ is discrete.